Sustainability is dead – true or false?

-by Öykü Işık, Michael R. Wade Published 12 October 2021 in Brain circuits • 2 min read
+by Öykü Işık, Michael R. Wade Published October 12, 2021 in Brain Circuits • 2 min read

 Corporate digital responsibility (CDR) is a set of practices and behaviors that help an organization use data and digital technologies in a way that is socially, economically, technically, and environmentally responsible.
 You need to have a CDR plan, either as part of or separate from your overall sustainability strategy.
 To evaluate where your company is currently at in terms of CDR, you should consider four issues: maturity, governance, processes, and culture.
 Ask yourself these questions: